FAQ

 What is the timeline for the project?

-Our immediate 30-day goal is to raise the upfront cash needed for county permits, blueprints, and engineering fees.
-Once permits are secured, we move into land acquisition via a 12-month Option to Purchase, followed by track construction and a phased facility launch.
-The recycling center launches in Phase 2 once the track is operational.
+Our immediate goal is to raise the upfront cash needed to secure the land.
+Once the land is in place, we move into county permits, blueprints, and engineering fees.
+From there, track construction begins and the facility launches in phases.
+The recycling center follows in Phase 7 once the track is fully operational.

 Who is running this project and what is their background?

 OIMP is led by a hands-on local team with deep roots in the Clallam County motorsports community.
-Our leadership includes a Business Manager, Co-Business Manager, Head of Track Development, OMA Manager, and a dedicated Spokesperson.
-We also have the backing of the UZ Mafia Backwoods Drifters — an established local drift organization with an active, proven event track record.
+Our leadership includes a Business Manager, Director of Operations, Head of Track Development, OMA Manager, and a dedicated Spokesperson.
+We are also backed by the UZ Mafia Backwoods Drifters — an established local drift organization with an active, proven event track record — who will serve as our anchor tenant once the facility is built.

 Meet the Team →

-Can I invest more than the listed sponsorship tiers?
+Can I contribute more than the listed sponsorship tiers?

 Absolutely.
 If you're exploring a major partnership or private investment in OIMP's future, we want to have that conversation.
 Reach out directly and we'll walk you through what a larger stake in this project looks like.